solaris-games/solaris-docs/stars.markdown

 - **Worm Holes** - Stars with Worm Holes come in pairs, travel between connected worm holes takes `1 tick`.
 - **Pulsars** - Pulsars are always visible to all players in the game.

+### Special Star Monthly Bans

+In **official games**, 2 special stars are banned from the pool, this resets on the 1st of every month.
+Check the game settings before joining an official game to see which special stars are banned and adapt your strategy and tactical play to gain an edge.

 ## Infrastructure

 There are 3 types of infrastructure that can be built at stars: